 ATA's L-1011 (A common sight at the airport)

 Frontier Boeing 737-200

-United Airlines operated this subsidiary from 1994 to 2001 at the west coast of United States.
+United Airlines operated this subsidiary from 1994 to 2001 at the west coast of the United States.
 This airline was originally was Shuttle by United before it was renamed to United Shuttle.
-Operating a fleet of Boeing 737-300 and -500, it operated out of Los Angeles and San Francisco to numerous number of destinations such as Las Vegas, Denver, Burbank, Oakland, Ontario, Phoenix, Sacramento, San Diego, Santa Barbara and Seattle.
-This airline was set up to replicate the Low Cost type of service from Southwest.
+Operating a fleet of Boeing 737-300 and -500, it operated out of Los Angeles and San Francisco to a numerous number of destinations such as Las Vegas, Denver, Burbank, Oakland, Ontario, Phoenix, Sacramento, San Diego, Santa Barbara and Seattle.
+This airline was set up to replicate the Low-Cost type of service from Southwest.
 Meal service and only Economy Class seats were offered on this airline.
 With that, airfare was cheaper and this brought in more business.
-Unfortunately air travel in 2001 declined and especially after what happened that year, this subsidiary's operation was transferred back to the United mainline and the aircraft were repainted to its parent's livery.
+Unfortunately, air travel in 2001 declined and especially after what happened that year, this subsidiary's operation was transferred back to the United mainline and the aircraft was repainted to its parent's livery.